mmu-webdesign/awdd--group-10-web-dev-2023/1_user_and_competitor_research/user-research.md

 •	"We recently got a dog, and I think it would be so useful to have a single place containing so much useful information about dogs, as it can be difficult when rasiing a dog from a puppy/a young age."

-•	Likes:
+•	Likes: Likes that all information would be available in one place.

-•	Dislikes:
+•	Dislikes: There is so much information on dog care, so it may be difficult to cover all aspects.

-•	Needs and goals
+•	Needs and goals: Easy and simple to use, even for older generation.
+Contain useful information.

 ### Nathan: